moretonia/QuizTime-EnglishSpeaker/README.md

-# QuizTime-EnglishSelection-4.75
+# QuizTime-EnglishSpeaker

 Finally, you can choose English as your mother tongue.

-In order to make English a 'mother tongue', it is necessary to remove these quizzes: 'Translate' and 'Spell'
+In order to make English a 'mother tongue', these quiz types need to be removed from the topics quizzes: 'Translate' and 'Spell'

+Note that these two quiz types have already been removed from the theme exams which appear after the topics quizzes.

-both of these require a language other than English.
+Both of these require a language other than English.

 'Dictionary' button moves to top of page and gets a new name: 'Words'.

 Remaining quizzes 'Match', 'Pronounce', 'Listen' and 'Look' are arranged in two rows of two.

-Theme quiz, which appears after the other quizzes, must be programmed to only select from the remaining quiz types.

 A new button, 'Movies', is now created at the bottom of the page, and shows information for users and a sample movie.

-# QuizTime-EnglishSelection
+NB AdColony, Flurry, Kochava Core, and Kochava Tracker must be included (remove #in Podfile) before Pod Install

-# QuizTime-SelectEnglish
+# QuizTime-EnglishSpeaker